waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Strategic Pivot:** I have now tested and disproven all simple interaction hypotheses (from the side, below, and above) in the eastern section of the puzzle.
 I am stuck in a loop.
 I will now pivot my strategy to explore the western side of the forest, including the unseen tiles near the apprentice, to look for new clues or paths.

 # Data Hygiene Updates (Turn 14405)

-## `execute_battle_action` Tool Update
-- The tool has been refactored to use a `step` parameter for reliable, sequential execution of battle commands.
-This resolves the recurring battle automation failures.
-Previous ideas for an 'Action Sequencer' or 'Automation Manager' are now obsolete.

 ## Ilex Forest Tile Mechanics
 - **FLOOR**: Traversable.
 (Verified)